 Orion will not distribute fractional shares of its common stock in the Distribution.
-Instead, all fractional shares that Realty Income stockholders would otherwise have been entitled to receive will be aggregated into whole shares and sold in the open market by CTC.
-We expect CTC, acting on behalf of Realty Income, to take about states and solution to open market by CrC.
-We expect CrC, acting on termin or teamy income, to take about weeks after the Distribution Date to fully distribute the aggregate net cash proceeds of these sales on a pro rata basis (based on the fractional share such holder would otherwise be entitled to receive) to those stockholders who would otherwise have been entitled to receive fractional shares.
+Instead, all fractional shares Orion will not distribute fractional snares or its common stock in the Distribution.
+Insucau, an inactional snares that Realty Income stockholders would otherwise have been entitled to receive will be aggregated into whole shares and sold in the open market by CTC.
+We expect CTC, acting on behalf of Realty Income, to take about several weeks after the Distribution Date to fully distribute the aggregate net cash proceeds of these sales on a pro rata basis (based on the fractional share such holder would otherwise be entitled to receive fractional shares.
 Recipients of cash in lieu of fractional shares will not be entitled to any interest on the amounts of payment made in lieu of fractional shares.

 Realty Income and VEREIT stockholders will not be required to make any payment, surrender or exchange their Realty Income common stock or VEREIT common stock, or take any other action to receive their shares of Orion common stock in the Distribution.
-The Distribution of the Distribution of the Separation.
-For a more detailed description of these conditions, please refer to the satisfaction or the ordinicons, please refer to the section entitled "The Separation and Distribution Agreement - Conditions to the Distribution."
-Upon completion of the Merger and the Distribution, we estimate that former Realty Income common stockholders will own approximately 70% of the common stock of each of Realty Income and Orion, and former VEREIT OP common unitholders will collectively own approximately 30% of the common stock of Realty Income and Orion.
+The Distribution of Orion common stock as described in this information statement is subject to the satisfaction or waiver of certain conditions, including consummation of the Separation.
+For a more detailed description of these conditions, please refer to the section entitled "The Separation and Distribution Agreement - Conditions to the Distribution," Upon completion of the Merger and the Distribution, we estimate that former Realty Income common stockholders will own approximately 70% of the common stock of each of Realty Income and Orion, and former VEREIT common stockholders and certain former VEREIT OP common unitholders will collectively own approximately 30% of the common stock of each of Realty Income and Orion.